Bitcoin Logo

 What is the symbol of Bitcoin?

-In the first years of Bitcoin’s existence, its symbol was the abbreviation BC, formed from two bases: bit (unit of digital information) and coin (money sign, coin).
-Then appeared a symbol in the form of a single letter B with two short strokes at the top and bottom, similar to the vertical line of a dollar – $.
+In the first years of Bitcoin, its symbol was the abbreviation BC, formed from two bases: bit (unit of digital information) and coin (money sign, coin).
+Then, a symbol appeared as a single letter B with two short strokes at the top and bottom, similar to the vertical line of a dollar—$.
 On the exchange, this cryptocurrency is traded under the ticker BTC.
 There is also a variant called XBT.

 Who owns the Bitcoin logo?